Colloquium on Rheo-NMR

 Where: Halifax, Nova Scotia, Canada

 We are excited to announce the 2017 Colloquium on Rheo-NMR.
 This meeting will take place on Friday the 18th of August, immediately following the International Conference on Magnetic Resonance Microscopy (ICMRM), in Halifax, Nova Scotia, Canada.
+Accommodation is available through the Dalhousie University residence system.
+The window for ICMRM 2017 booking has now been extended by one day to accommodate those attending the satellite meeting.
+See the Accommodation tab on the ICMRM 2017 website.

 This one day event will be offered free of charge and will focus on magnetic resonance techniques used to study materials under flow and deformation, including (but not limited to):